Oak Island artifact collection

 Forest Axe Heads (3)

-Forest Axe Heads (3) — Colonial Artifact found at Island General, Oak Island, Nova Scotia.
-Dated: Early 1700s or earlier (archaeologist assessment)
+Forest Axe Heads (3) — Colonial Tool found at Island General, Oak Island, Nova Scotia.
+Dated: Early 1700s or earlier (Laird Niven assessment; not modern)

-Forest Axe Heads (3) — Early 1700s or earlier (archaeologist assessment)
+Forest Axe Heads (3) — Early 1700s or earlier (Laird Niven assessment; not modern)

 Location Lot 32, near the southwestern corner of the swamp (Lot 31)